-Impact on the current/future social, economic, environmental and cultural wellbeing of the community
+Impact on the current/future social, economic, environmental and cultural well-being of the community

-This activity has a significant positive impact on the social, economic, cultural and environmental wellbeing of the community, in terms of promoting recreation opportunities and activities, and providing social spaces, cultural enrichment and opportunities for residents to be involved in community life.
+This activity has a significant positive impact on the social, economic, cultural and environmental well-being of the community, in terms of promoting recreation opportunities and activities, and providing social spaces, cultural enrichment and opportunities for residents to be involved in community life.
 It also provides environmental enhancement while adding distinctive open spaces and infrastructure.
 As this activity brings benefit to local communities and the broader district the Council considers it appropriate to fund this activity from a mix of targeted rates and the general rate, plus some user charges and development contributions.

-Activity Operating Capital Halls & community centres Targeted rates: Medium/high User charges: Medium/low Reserves: May be used Targeted rates: Medium/high Development contributions: Medium/low Borrowing: May be used Grants: Will be used when available Reserves: May be used Support services for halls & community centres General rate: High General rate: High
+Activity Operating Capital Targeted rates: Medium/High Halls and community centres Targeted rates: Medium/High Development contributions: Medium/Low Update to follow User charges: Medium/Low Borrowing: May be used to include INFR DC Reserves: May be used Grants: Will be used when available Reserves: May be used Support services for halls and community centres General rate: High General rates: High